 This lounge is the only Priority Pass departures lounge in Terminal 2 and is located airside on Level 4, Terminal 2A (Departure Level) in The Queen’s Terminal, next to the Terminal Transfers area.
 It is open to passengers departing from Terminal 2 and can be found by following the signs towards lounge “A3”.
 This lounge can also be accessed with your Priority Pass.

 It is a good lounge with decent food, a bar, the decor is stylish.
 While the lounge is definitely nice looking, it doesn’t make it to the top of our list of best airport lounges in Heathrow Terminal 2 because it doesn’t have windows or any natural light.

-The lounge is open from 5 am until 1 pm, and the entryway is particularly impressive.
+The lounge is open from 5:00 am – 1:00 pm, and the entryway is particularly impressive.
 It looks more like a boutique hotel than an airport lounge with sofas, muted lighting, and lots of natural woods and slates.
 There is a bar, a cafe area with cafe seats, and a sitting area with lounging sofa seats.
 There are Asian-style separators that separate the different sections of the lounge.
 These wooden slatted partitions have criss-cross designs and up-lighters, so this lounge is very snazzy.